bubblewrap123/NicChanger/README.md

 + Windows Server 2012

 # Intent
 The purpose of this project is to create a easy method of automaticly change network adapter type from E1000 to VMXNET3 on VMware VMs.
-This without losing the current the Windows IP configuration.
+This without losing the current Windows IP configuration.
 Since the IP settings is bound to a spesific network adapter inside Windows, configuration like IP, Gateway, Subnet, DNS etc is lost upon NIC adapter change in VMware.

 # How it works
 Comming soon..